-Uncontested Divorces in Buffalo, NY.
-How You Can Avoid Expensive Lawyer Fees.
+Uncontested Divorces - Avoid Expensive Lawyer Fees.

 Marriages are like business partnerships.
 Creating one is easy, but dissolving it later can be very expensive.
-Thankfully, in New York State you can dissolve your marriage with an UnContested Divorce.
-But, you must both agree on all the terms.
+Thankfully, in New York State you can dissolve your marriage with an "UnContested Divorce."
+But, both spouse must agree on all the terms.

 There were four grounds for divorce, but as of October 2010, there is a new ground known as “No-Fault Divorce."
-Here, a party must swear that the marriage has broken down irretrievably for the previous six months.
+Here, a party must swear that the marriage has broken down irretrievably for the past six months.

-Lancaster, NY 14086
+Konst Law 5511 Broadway Street Lancaster, NY 14086